hatching/sflock/README.md

 Installation
 ============

-As-is sflock has been designed to be used on Ubuntu/Debian-like systems.
-For optimal usage it is recommended to install the following packages along side sflock.
+As-is sflock has been designed to be used to its full extent on Ubuntu/Debian-like systems.
+For optimal usage it is recommended to install the following packages alongside sflock.
 It is currently not possible to run the unpackers that require native tooling support on non-Linux platforms.

 ```bash
 $ sudo apt-get install p7zip-full rar unace-nonfree